In 1980, this Conference has been started following a joint initiative of Aachen and Vienna,

 Discussions at the 2020 Conference will address issues such as:

-- Educating contemporary scientists and engineers
+- Educating contemporary scientists and engineers for sustainable development

 - TUs' contributions to mastering energy transition and coping with climate change